Stephen Peiper, MD

 The following represents a typical forty-eight month combined program in Anatomical and Clinical Pathology.
 The actual time spent in any area is approximate and largely dependent on the acquisition of requisite competencies and the particular interests of the resident.

-|Surgical Pathology (basic)||9 months|
+|Surgical Pathology||9 months|

-|Autopsy Pathology||5 months|
+|Autopsy and Neuro-pathology||5 months|

-|Electron Microscopy||1 month|
+|Electron Microscopy and Biopsies||1 month|

 |Forensic Pathology||1 month|

-|Clinical Pathology Core Program:|
+|Clinical Pathology Requirements:||18 months|

-|Molecular Pathology||1 month|
+|Molecular Pathology||1 months|